MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

     *AADSTS90094: &lt;clientAppDisplayName&gt; needs permission to access resources in your organization that only an admin can grant.
 Please ask an admin to grant permission to this app before you can use it.
 In this case, an audit event will also be logged with a Category of **"ApplicationManagement"** Activity Type of **"Consent to application"**, and Status Reason of **"Risky application detected"**.*

+>[!Note]
-**Note:** Any tasks that require administrator’s approval will have operational overhead.
+>Any tasks that require administrator’s approval will have operational overhead.
 The "**Consent and permissions, User consent settings**" is in **Preview** currently.
 Once it is ready for general availability (GA), the "**Allow user consent from verified publishers, for selected permissions**" feature should reduce administrators’ overhead and it is recommended for most organizations.
+>

 ![consent](./media/incident-response-playbook-app-consent/consentpermissions.png)